Skip to content

 def wait_for_sandbox_stop(timeout: Optional[float] = 60) -> None

-This method polls the Sandbox status until it reaches the ‘stopped’ state or encounters an error.
+Waits for the Sandbox to reach the ‘stopped’ state.
+Polls the Sandbox status until it reaches the ‘stopped’ state, encounters an error or times out.
 It will wait up to 60 seconds for the Sandbox to stop.

 Arguments: